magicmathmandarin/IMO/README.md

-# visualize-and-analyze-data
 visualize and analyze data using python code

-## Bitcoin price time series plots and basic data analysis in Jupyter notebook
+# Bitcoin price time series plots and basic data analysis
+##  in Jupyter notebook